The Callowhill Cut

 Here are some other then-and-now scenes.

-This view is from 16th Street looking west sometime before 1925 (the wooden Granary is in the back left at 20th Street).
+This view is from 16th Street looking west in 1898.
+The wooden granary is in the back left at 20th Street.
 The angled bridge into the William Sellers Company is still with us.
 You can also see the still existent ramps that brought freight cars up to and into the factories.

 2018 scene from 16th Street looking west.
 The angled bridge connects nothing now.